nemonik/hands-on-DevOps/readme.md

 First let me switch gears into discussing DevSecOps.

-The “Dev” part of the “DevOps” clipped compound stands for "development" (i.e., the application developers), and “Ops” stands for; well, "every technology operational stakeholder (e.g., network engineers administrators, testers, and why yes, cybersecurity engineers.)"
-DevSecOps has recently emerged to embed security thought and collaboration into your team's culture when working an applications software development life cycle (SDLC) and "security-as-code" into your application pipelines.
+The *Dev* part of the *DevOps* clipped compound stands for *development* (i.e., the application developers), and *Ops* stands for; well, "every technology operational stakeholder (e.g., network engineers administrators, testers, and why yes, cybersecurity engineers.)"  *DevSecOps* has recently emerged to embed security thought and collaboration into your team's culture when working an applications software development life cycle (SDLC) and *security-as-code* into your application pipelines.
 If you're doing DevOps correctly, you're also inherently performing methods and repeated practices of DevSecOps.
 In DevOps, Every technology operational stakeholder discipline must be included in the team without needing to fork DevOps to include said discipline.
-We don't need "DevNetOps" nor do we need "DevTestOps"...
+We don't need *DevNetOps* nor do we need *DevTestOps*...

 Authoring InSpec tests permit you to author compliance-as-code, a form of security-as-code, thereby turning compliance, security, and other policy requirements into automated tests.